-If your dog has a long neck or is particularly flexible, you may want to consider using an alternative method for relieving his itch.
-In the event that your dog is able to get past its current collar, you may always swap to a less-comfortable one.
+If your dog has a long neck or is remarkably flexible, you may consider using an alternative method for relieving his itch.
+If your dog can get past its current collar, you may always swap to a less-comfortable one.

 Tip 3: Bodysuit

 Using a medical bodysuit, canine jumper, or modified child’s t-shirt can keep your dog from licking and biting on skin irritations or injuries.
-This won’t stop a dog from nipping his back if the problem is with his or her legs or feet.
+This won’t stop a dog from nipping its back if the problem is with its legs or feet.

 Tip 4: Barrel Mouthpiece

 Not for long-term usage, but in an emergency, a muzzle can keep your dog from hurting himself while you’re at the clinic.
-For unexpected foreign body infections, where the dog’s impulse is to lick and gnaw at the area, but keeping it clean is best.
+The dog’s impulse to lick and gnaw at the area for unexpected foreign body infections, but keeping it clean is best.

 Never leave your pups unattended while using a muzzle, and only basket muzzles should be worn for more than a few minutes.